Home > Moving > City Guides > 5 Safe, Affordable Neighborhoods in San Diego

 • Perfect For: Families, retirees

 Rancho Penasquitos is a safe and quiet San Diego neighborhood with a suburban feel.
-The beautiful landscape of the neighborhood is best represented by its most notable geographic feature, Black Mountain.
-In fact, the area’s outdoor recreation is one of the main draws of the neighborhood.
-Families in San Diego will love Rancho Penasquitos’ large parks, low crime rates, and great local schools like Sunset Hills Elementary School, Black Mountain Middle School, and Mt Carmel High School.
+The beautiful landscape of this area is best represented by its most notable geographic feature, Black Mountain.
+In fact, the outdoor recreation and community events are some of the main draws of the neighborhood!
+At the annual Fiesta de Los Penasquitos, you can spend all day going on carnival rides, eating street food, and enjoying live music.
+To top it off, families in San Diego will love this safe San Diego neighborhood’s large parks and great local schools like Sunset Hills Elementary School, Black Mountain Middle School, and Mt.
+Carmel High School.

 Things to Do in Rancho Penasquitos

 Hike to the Black Mountain summit or bike the trails at Black Mountain Open Space Park.
-Go on carnival rides, eat street food, and enjoy live music at the annual Fiesta de Los Penasquitos and Parade.
+Find a new book, attend Pajama Storytime with the kids, or sit down with the RB Chess Club at Rancho Penasquitos Library.
 Show off your skate skills at the Rancho Penasquitos Skate Park, featuring banked ramps, grind ledges, and more.
-Take art workshops, including those for doll-making, sewing, and more at Patti Medaris Culea Cloth Dolls.
-Fill up on pub fare like a French Dip or Fried Pickles at Knotty Barrel.
-Enjoy delicious, food-truck-style Mexican food like a Cheese Enchilada or Carne Asada Plate at Rodrigo’s Taco Shop.
-Go to Yenchim Garden Restaurant for Chinese entrees like Szechuan Pork or Shrimp Chow Mein.
-Or choose from the large sushi menu at Wonderful Sushi with options like the High Crab Roll, California Roll, and more.
+Play a game of doubles, watch the little ones romp in the park, and more at the Canyonside Recreation Center.
+Fill up on pub fare like Fried Pickles, a French Dip Sandwich, or Meat Loaf at Knotty Barrel.
+Try different chicken entrees like Original Fried Chicken, Marinated Roasted Chicken, or Honey Garlic Chicken from Rice Chicken.
+Go to Yenchim Garden Restaurant for classic Chinese dishes like Mongolian Beef, Mu-Shu Chicken, or Kung Pao Eggplant.
+Or choose from the large sushi menu with options like the High Crab Roll, California Roll, and more at Wonderful Sushi.

 Scripps Ranch